 Why is Vestibular Rehabilitation Important?

-Vestibular rehabilitation can help accelerate the rate at which you can return to your regular lifestyle.
+Vestibular therapy can help accelerate the rate at which you can return to your regular lifestyle.
 This means it can help to reduce the symptoms that prevent you from living your life the way you want.
-Additionally, vestibular rehabilitation focuses on full-body wellness and overall health which can help to reduce symptoms, pain, and other medical conditions that might be contributing to a vestibular disorder.
+Additionally, vestibular rehabilitation outcomes focus on full-body wellness and overall health which can help to reduce symptoms, pain, and other medical conditions that might be contributing to a vestibular disorder.
 Vestibular rehabilitation is usually performed by expert therapists who can target your unique deficiencies and create the right treatment plan for you.

 Vestibular Rehabilitation FAQs